toni-sharpe/brainstem-research/npal.md

-`update`      - always returns the updated object `save`        - always returns the created/updated object `delete`      - always returns the deleted object `readDetails` - always returns a single object `readList`    - always returns an array of objects
+`update`      - always returns the updated object `save`        - always returns the created/updated object `delete`      - always returns the deleted object `readDetail`  - always returns a single object `readList`    - always returns an array of objects

 Use different words for other types of 'get':